 "1.
 And He answered and said to me, and I heard His voice: 'Fear not, Enoch, thou righteous man and scribe of righteousness: approach hither and hear my voice.
 2. And go, say to the Watchers of heaven, who have sent thee to intercede ??for them: "You should intercede" for men, and not men for you: 3.
 Wherefore have ye left the high, holy, and eternal heaven, and lain with women, and defiled yourselves with the daughters of men and taken to yourselves wives, and done like the children of earth, and begotten giants (as your) sons?"

 God puts forth the duty He has assigned to the Watchers dwelling in the heaven above earth.
-He states they should be interceding for men, "and not men for you".
+He states they should be interceding for men, "and not men for you" - an obvious reference to Enoch's intervention on their behalf.

 He asks them the logical question; Why did they leave their eternal abode to lay with women, thus defiling themselves?